Matidza/Matidza/README.md

 # 💫 Matidza M.Z

-Self-taught **Web Developer** transitioning into **Software Engineering**, driven by a passion for building robust and scalable software solutions.
-With a focus on mastering server-side development and gaining in-depth expertise in **databases**, **server architecture**, **API integration**, and **data structures & algorithms**, I am committed to a career in crafting impactful and innovative applications.
+Self-taught Full-stac Web Developer transitioning into Software Engineering, driven by a passion for creating scalable and user-focused software solutions.
+Proficient in server-side development, database management (MySQL, PostgreSQL, MongoDB), RESTful API integration, and cloud deployment.
+Experienced with frameworks like Flask and Django, as well as version control with Git and GitHub.
+Committed to continuous learning and innovation, I strive to build impactful applications using best practices in software engineering.
 <br/><br/>

 ---